jasujm/enhanced-enum/docs/enumecglib.rst

    '...'

-Note that in this style all names used in the C++ template are explicit fields of the definition object.
+Note that in this style all names used in the C++ template are explicit fields of the :class:`EnumDefinition` object.

 .. _enumecg-code-generation: